 To ensure proper operation, any trapped air will need to be bled off the valve cover during startup.
-If your ACV includes a bleed valve, as shown to the right, use a flat head screwdriver to slowly open the valve (See Figure 1).
+If your ACV includes a bleed valve, use a flat head screwdriver to slowly open the valve (See Figure 1).

 If your valve does not include a bleed valve, bleed air by loosening a fitting on the valve or a plug, at the highest point of the valve assembly.